eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     securely request and receive the PID and various attestations (such as QEAAs, PuB-EAAs and EAAs) from EUDI Wallets, accommodating both remote and proximity interactions.
-For remote presentation flows, as detailed in the following Section, the Wallet Instance implements the OpenID for Verifiable Presentation protocol \[OpenId4VP\].
+For remote presentation flows, as detailed in the following section, the Wallet Instance implements the OpenID for Verifiable Presentation protocol \[OpenId4VP\].
 In contrast, for the proximity presentation flow, it adheres to the
     \[ISO/IEC 18013-5\] standard.
 In a remote flow, when a Relying Party